 Networks have to run 24/7 regardless of what hours your employees work.
 And while your network generally stays in one location, your employees sometimes travel.
 Regardless, you need to be able to access your network monitoring solution anywhere, anytime.
 For that matter, different people will need to access the system for different reasons, and not everyone should be able to access the same level of information.
 You need a solution that affords role-based views, that assigns levels of permissions based on the user’s function in the organization.
 This not only makes the user more productive, it also adds an important layer of security around the information.

 Finally, you should look for a solution that supports multiple methods of monitoring devices.
 SNMP (Simple Network Management Protocol) is a flexible technology that lets you manage and monitor network performance devices, troubleshoot problems, and better prepare for future network growth.
 Many network devices support SNMP, making it easy to monitor them using a solution that supports SNMP.

 WMI (Windows Management Instrumentation) is a Microsoft standard for retrieving information from Windows applications.
-WMI comes installed by default on SQL Server, Exchange, and Windows 2000, 2003, Vista, and XP systems, so it’s an important tool for monitoring network environments running Windows.
-Unfortunately, only a few network monitoring solutions currently include WMI monitoring among their capabilities.
+WMI comes installed by default in most Windows OS systems including SQL Server, Exchange, and most desktops, so it’s an important tool for monitoring network environments running Windows.
+Due to its ubiquity, any network monitoring solutions being considered should absolutely include WMI monitoring among their capabilities.